-Marine litter can cause entanglement or be ingested by marine mammals and birds and kills at least 100,000 and 1,000,000 respectively worldwide each year.
+Marine litter can be ingested by marine mammals and birds and kills hundreds of thousands of animals every year.
 Animals can become entangled in discarded ropes and nets or trapped in plastic containers.
 Plastic strapping bands can be particularly hazardous for inquisitive animals such as seals.
-They swim through the bands catching them around their necks.
-The bands cut into their skin as they grow causing injury and slow, painful death.
-Our seabirds are also at significant risk of harm – 98% of fulmars in the North Sea have plastic in their stomachs which leads to a loss of physical condition resulting in breeding failure.
-In severe cases it causes starvation and death.
+They swim through the bands, catching them around their necks.
+The bands cut into their skin as they grow, causing injury and slow, painful death.
+Seabirds are also at risk of harm – 98% of fulmars in the North Sea have plastic in their stomachs which leads to a loss of physical conditions resulting in breeding failure.
+In many cases it causes starvation and death.

 Plastic degrades slowly and the ever-increasing quantity of items that we dispose of is causing an increase in the amount of marine litter found in our seas and coastal areas.
 Consequently, the resulting environmental and economic problems are worsening.

 Local authorities throughout the Northeast Atlantic region continue to face high costs associated with the removal of beach litter.
 A study of the economic impacts of marine litter carried out by KIMO in 2010 showed that UK and Dutch local authorities spent a total of €28 million each year removing beach litter.
 The study also showed that for most local authorities, the potential impact of marine litter on tourism provided the principal motivation for removing beach litter.